 With peak orange season from November to February, orange picking is a winter activity on Jeju that most everyone participates in, local or tourist.
-The deal is basically a flat fee per person to pick and eat as many oranges as they want & bring home a kilogram, with a lower price for every kilogram picked beyond that.
+You pay a flat fee per person to pick and eat as many oranges as you want & bring home a kilogram.

 Jeongbang Waterfall /// ₩2000 entrance /// 8am-6pm

 Jeongbang’s claim to fame is as the only waterfall in Asia to fall directly into the ocean, which is honestly really cool sight.
 There’s also a tiny beach in front of it, just before the vast ocean extending way beyond.
 The walk down is worth it in nice weather, but can be a bit treacherous in rain or snow.